Shashank-raut1999/Digital-VLSI-SoC-Design-And-Planning/Day2/AA_Day_2.md

      - We need to optimize the placement and also use __repeaters__(buffers)so that the cells which are placed far from the pin ports can get correct logic signal which can get deteriorated due to longer wire losses.
       - Ex: ![alt text](image-31.png)

-    - The wires of different blocks gettin crossed will be routed through different layers.
+   - The wires of different blocks getting crossed will be routed through different layers.

   - **Placement** :
     - Placement  occurs in two stages : **Global** and **Detailed** and there are different tools to perform these.